-Enrolling at the University of Rochester means becoming a citizen of the unique and vibrant city of Rochester.
+Enrolling at the University of Rochester means becoming a citizen, not just a visitor, of the unique and vibrant city of Rochester.
 As new neighbors, the Class of 2022 will take part in the city's avid art and music scene, discover Rochester's captivating history, enjoy the delicious cuisine of the 585 area code, and participate in the civic life of the community.

-There are many ways to get connected to the community, from attending one of Rochester's many festivals to shopping at local businesses to simply taking a stroll in Genesee Valley Park.
+There are many ways to get connected to the community, from volunteering at schools to shopping at local businesses to simply taking a stroll in Genesee Valley Park.
 It is our hope that each of our new students comes out of orientation week knowing that Wilson Day is just the beginning of their relationship with Rochester.

 Be the Change Day is a national day of service honoring the legacy of Mohandas K. Gandhi.
 Thousands of participants across the country collectively contribute numerous hours of community service in the spirit of Gandhi’s challenge to “be the change you wish to see in the world.”